wren-projects/pde-solver/designdocument.md

 ## Core Structure

 The project is split into two core components:
-* **TTD** — which is a custom NumPy array container,
+* **TTD** — which introduces a class that implements Numpy's custom array container API,
-* **Solver** — which solves a given PDE using some implementation of a NumPy array as a state.
+* **Solver** — which solves a given PDE using some implementation of Numpy's array container as a state.

 This modularity improves testability and allows us to implement other versions of tensor compressions and have them work "out of the box."

-While Solver, in theory, works on any `NDArray` implementation (which is selected by the user via dependency injection), in practice, only implementations that alter the usage of some specific methods are useful.
-The `NDArray` is interacted with only in the solvers themselves (where usually addition/subtraction/multiplication is all that is used), in `BoundaryConditions` (where setting slices is used), and in Operators (where a few rather specific
+While Solver, in theory, works on any array container implementation (which is selected by the user via dependency injection), in practice, only implementations that alter the usage of some specific methods are useful.
+The container implementation is interacted with only in the solvers themselves (where usually addition/subtraction/multiplication is all that is used), in `BoundaryConditions` (where setting slices is used), and in Operators (where a few rather specific